elModo7/ResidentEvil1996NoDoorsGOG/README.md

 It forces the value that controls door animations to terminate as soon as the next room loads, making room transitions even faster than what it's allowed in-game.

+⛔ Due to the nature of the program *manipulating memory from another process* (ResidentEvil.exe), it **may be flagged as a virus** by Windows Defender and other antivirus software, it's best if you *download AutoHotkey and run from source or compile the program yourself.*

 If someone needs a 📀PSX or 💿Gemini Rebirth compatible version please ask me.

 A **⭐star to the repo** would be greatly appreciated if you like this mod 😀.